ALL Metrics

 In the diagram below, we present an overview of the applications of geophysics based on a search of the Scopus database.
 The applications of geophysics in the Scopus database can be categorized into the following areas:

 • 5.
-Seismology, earthquake, earth interior, geodynamics: Geophysics is fundamental to seismology, the study of earthquakes and the Earth’s interior.
-It helps detect and monitor seismic activity, analyze earthquake sources, and investigate the dynamics of the Earth’s tectonic plates.
+Seismology, Earthquake, Earth Interior, Geodynamics: Geophysics is fundamental to seismology, the study of earthquakes and the Earth’s interior.
+It helps detect and monitor seismic activity, analyse earthquake sources, and investigate the dynamics of the Earth’s tectonic plates.
 Geophysical methods provide valuable insights into the structure and composition of the Earth’s interior.

 These categories highlight the broad range of applications of geophysics, demonstrating its significance in various scientific disciplines and practical fields.
 Geophysics plays a vital role in understanding the Earth’s physical characteristics and addressing environmental challenges.

 For a more detailed search focusing on the intersection of geophysics, Indonesia, and the environment, we used the keywords “geophysics” AND “Indonesia” AND “environment”.
 This search yielded 40 articles, providing a more focused collection of research on these specific topics.
-The visualization in Figure 2 showcases the breadth and depth of geophysics research conducted in Indonesia, specifically related to environmental studies.
+The visualization below ( Figure 2) showcases the breadth and depth of geophysics research conducted in Indonesia, specifically related to environmental studies.

 Figure 2.
 This visualization represents the research articles obtained from the search using the keywords “geophysics,” “Indonesia,” and “environment”.